Nutrition

 • Laid my poppop to rest

-• Road tripped from Philly to Florida to live indefinitely (with only a duffle and personal bag)
+• Road tripped from Philly to Florida for the summer (with only a duffle bag)

 All big things that could easily throw me off if I wasn’t laser focused on completing this goal.